msoos/cryptominisat/README.markdown

                               effectively are moving the start to the last column updated --maxmatrixrows arg (=3000) Set maximum no. of rows for gaussian matrix.
-Too large matrixesshould bee discarded for reasons of efficiency --autodisablegauss arg (=1) Automatically disable gauss when performing badly --minmatrixrows arg (=5)    Set minimum no. of rows for gaussian matrix.
+Too large matrixes should be discarded for reasons of efficiency --autodisablegauss arg (=1) Automatically disable gauss when performing badly --minmatrixrows arg (=5)    Set minimum no. of rows for gaussian matrix.
-                              Normally, too smallmatrixes are discarded for
-                              reasons of efficiency
-  --savematrix arg (=2)       Save matrix every Nth decision level --maxnummatrixes arg (=3)   Maximum number of matrixes to treat.
+                              Normally, too small matrixes are discarded for reasons of efficiency --savematrix arg (=2)       Save matrix every Nth decision level --maxnummatrixes arg (=3)   Maximum number of matrixes to treat.